 Define a container

-Balena uses Docker containers to manage applications.
+Balena uses Docker containers to manage deployment and updates.
 You can use one or more containers to package your services with whichever environments and tools they need to run.

 To ensure a service has everything it needs, you'll want to create a list of instructions for building a container image.
 Whether the build process is done on your device, on your workstation, or on the balena builders, the end result is a read-only image that ends up on your device.
 This image is used by the container engine (balena or Docker, depending on the balenaOS version) to kick off a running container.